 If only SQL statements are listed in the example, they are not delimited by semicolons.
-For instance, you might see the code in the following example:
+For instance, you might see the code in the following example: CONNECT TO stores\demo ...
+DELETE FROM customer

 '''

-CONNECT TO stores demo

-. . .

-DELETE FROM customer
+DELEIE FROM customer

-WHERE customer num = 121
+WHERE customer_num = 121

+...

 COMMIT WORK

-DISCONNECT CURRENT

 '''